bazmatic/gravity-sdk/readme.md

 Initialize the consensus engine.
 Sets up initial state, network connections, and configurations.

 ### `submit_valid_transactions()`
-Process and validate incoming transactions, adding them to the local transaction pool.
+Process incoming validated transactions, adding them to the local transaction pool.

 ### `polling_ordered_block()`
 Retrieve and prepare newly ordered blocks for processing.

-### `submit_compute_res()`
+### `submit_compute_res()` / `submit_block_head()`
-Submit computation results back to the consensus mechanism after processing a block.
+Submit computation results / block head back to the consensus mechanism after processing a block.

-### `submit_block_head()`
-Package and submit the block head to the consensus mechanism.

 ### `polling_commit_block_ids()`
-Mark specified blocks as finalized and trigger related events.
+Mark specified blocks as finalized and trigger related events such as persisting.

-### `submit_commit_block_ids()`
+### `submit_persistent_block_ids()`
-Return commit IDs for transaction cleanup by the consensus mechanism.
+Return persistent IDs of execution layer for transaction cleanup by the consensus mechanism.

 ## 🛠 Implementation

-To implement GCEI in your project:
+To implement gravity-sdk in your project:

 1. Import the gravity-sdk module.
 2. Create a struct that implements the `GravityConsensusEngineInterface` trait.